poderomedia/svs-mapper/README.md

 ## The Site

 ``http://www.svs.cl``
 * Contains data from companies regulated by SVS - Chile (Superintendencia de valores y Servicios)

+Observation: We have plans for scrapping all the similar sites in SouthAmerica and Caribean Region.
+Please send request to add new sites in the issues section.

 ## Requirements